Skip to main content

 Blue Dot Funding

-We are taking bold action to push this region forward with a $225 million investment in the future of West Michigan.
+We are taking bold action to push this region forward with a major investment in the future of West Michigan.
 To do that we must align the resources of our philanthropic community and state and federal grant dollars to support the university’s significant investment and the $30 million capital outlay secured from the State of Michigan.
 Blue Dot will be the spark that ignites the next level of economic vitality, innovation, and collaboration for West Michigan, and we cannot do it without the support of our community.

 Blue Dot in the News